minoa-lang/reference/src/type-system/type-layout/layout-representation.md

 ## Transparent representation [↵](#layout-representation)

-The transparent representation is only supported for structures and enum with only 1 variant, which have the following:
+The transparent representation is only supported for structures and enums with only 1 variant, which have the following:
 - a single field with a non-zero size
 - any number of field with a 0-sized type and alignment 1

 Type using this representation have the same lyout and ABI as the single non-zero field.

-Unlike other representations, a type with this represetnation takes on that of the underlying non-zero sized type.
+Unlike other representations, a type with this representation takes on that of the underlying non-zero sized type.

 ## SAO (structure of array) representation [↵](#layout-representation)